Ritella/cafecity/README.md

 The model fit to this data is a generalized additive model with smoothing splines, described by `Y ~ Pois(lambda)` and `log(lambda) ~ β + f.(X)`, the usual GAM structure with a series of splines and a tensor product smooth for the autocorrelation features.

+## Visualization and user input

+User input is processed through a python/Flask instance to produce predictions from the model object.
+Predictions are matched with user-specified shapes (census tract, neighborhood, etc) and piped to visualization libraries in Javascript (mostly Leaflet and DC/D3) for plotting.

 ## File structure

 1. `input/` - raw and processed data, excluded from git repo for size and permissions issues